 Now, if you’re on a caloric deficit to lose weight, here’s how you can calculate yours.
 Take your maintenance calories from the above formulas and reduce your calories by 500 to 1000.
 In general, if you cut 500 to 1,000 calories a day from your typical diet, you could lose about one pound (0.5 kilograms) a week (8).

 How To Create A Caloric Deficit?

 To create a caloric deficit you have to ensure you expend or burn more calories than consumed.
-To do so, here are three ways:
+To do so, here are two ways: